119kanika/GPTStream/README.md

 - Validation for forms
  - useref hook
 - firebase setup and deployment
-- create signup in firebase
+- create signup and login in firebase
+- create store with redux

 # Features
 - Browse page after authentication